DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 > small office spaces, which was exactly what self-employed graphic
 > designers, coders, copywriters and the like needed.

+<div class="streams"><hr class="streams" />The mail boxes, tables, cables, kitchen equipment.
+The journalists had walked away with nothing more than their papers and PCs.<hr class="streams" /></div>

 When Urban Resort took over, the building looked exactly as the journalists had left it.
 ‘Everything was there’, Jaap Schoufour from the Art Factory Bureau recalls.